LaherMaciel/cub3d/project_extras/docs/CONTRIBUTING.md

 ## Getting Started

 1. Clone the repository
-2. Make your changes
+2. Create a new branch for your feature/fix
-3. Test your changes thoroughly
+3. Make your changes
-4. Commit and push your changes
+4. Test your changes thoroughly
+5. Submit a pull request

 ## Development Workflow

-testing docs branch
+### Branch Naming Convention
+- `feature` - New functionality and feature implementation
+- `fix` - Bug fixes and issue resolution
+- `refactor` - Code optimization and structural improvements
+- `docs` - Documentation updates and project guides

 ### Code Style
 - Follow the 42 norminette style guide